AGProjects/sylkrtc.js/API.md

 **Note**: This feature requires browser support for `RTCPeerConnection.createDTMFSender`.

+#### Call.sendMessage(message, type, options={}, cb=null)

+Send a in dialog/in call message to the remote party. `message` should contain a string, `type` should contain the message content type like
+'text/plain', 'text/html', 'image/png'.
+The function returns an instance of `Message`.

+Options can contain a timestamp key with a Date Object.
+The callback will return with an optional error if the message was sent.

 #### Call.account

 Getter property which returns the `Account` object associated with this call.